Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: EXPERIMENTS

 \paragraph{Optimization.} The models are trained to minimize the multi-task loss

 where $w_t$ and $L_t$ are the task weight and loss for task $t$.
 Task weights are the same as in previous works \citep{liu2022polyhistor, agiza2024mtlora}.
-We use per-pixel cross-entropy loss for semantic segmentation and human part segmentation, L1 loss for surface normal and depth estimations, and balanced cross-entropy loss for saliency detection.
+We use per-pixel cross-entropy loss for semantic and human part segmentation, L1 loss for surface normal and depth estimation, and balanced cross-entropy loss for saliency detection.

-\paragraph{Trainable Layers.} We conduct our experiments by adding TGLoRA modules to the attention (indicated by ``\attn{}'') and MLP (indicated by ``\mlp{}'') layers (Figure~\ref{fig:swin_tglora}).
-We determine the rank of the low-rank matrices for each task group in a TGLoRA layer based on the number of tasks in the task group.
+\paragraph{Trainable Layers.} We conduct our experiments by adding TGLoRA modules to the attention (indicated by \attn{}) and MLP (indicated by \mlp{}) layers.
+We determine the rank of the low-rank matrices in each task group of a TGLoRA layer based on the number of tasks in that group.
 Using a combined rank $r$ for a TGLoRA layer, we allocate it proportionally across different task groups.
 This strategy ensures better control of the trainable parameter count across different configurations.
-In the case of the PASCAL dataset, where the final stage consists of four task groups with one task each, we assign a fixed rank of four to each low-rank matrix.
-Although we keep the rank constant in the last stage regardless of the value of $r$, it could also be scaled according to $r$, which would simply increase the number of trainable parameters.
-Additionally, similar to MTLoRA, we explore unfreezing the patch embedding, patch merging, layer normalization, and position bias layers (indicated by ``\other{}'').
+Additionally, similar to MTLoRA, we explore unfreezing the patch embedding, patch merging, layer normalization, and position bias layers (indicated by \other{}).

 \paragraph{Training Details.} We repeat each experiment three times with different random seeds and report the average scores.
-See Section~\ref{appendix:hyperparameters} in the supplementary material for the hyperparameters used for training.
+Further details on the training setup are provided in Section~\ref{appendix:hyperparameters} of the supplementary material.